Independent ESG, IESC & Monitoring Consultants

 Our key services, exemplified further below, include the following:

-• Trouble-shooting ESIA/ESMS studies and plans to make them bankable (IFC PS/EPs)
+• Trouble-shooting ESG performance and ESIA studies to make them bankable

 Roxgold’s Yaramoko Gold Mine, Burkina Faso

-Prizma’s seasoned environmental and social experts served on an Independent Engineer (IE) and, subsequently, Independent Monitoring Group (IMG) engaged by the IFC and other investors to review and monitor Roxgold’s Yaramoko Gold Mine in Burkina Faso, West Africa.
+Prizma’s seasoned environmental and social experts served on an Independent Engineer (IE/IESC) and, subsequently, Independent Monitoring Group (IMG) engaged by the IFC and Equator Principles Financial Institutions (Equator Banks) to review and monitor Roxgold’s Yaramoko Gold Mine in Burkina Faso, West Africa.
 Prizma’s tasks included a critical review of the project’s ESIA, ESMS, CDP, RAP, ASM, ESAP, SLO and other studies, systems and plans.
 Prizma also conducted monitoring site visits and local stakeholder meetings.
+Subsequently, Prizma was also engaged by Roxgold to support due diligence of investment targets.

 InterEnergy’s Laudato Si Wind Farm, Panama

-Prizma’s seasoned environmental and social experts assisted Goldwind and InterEnergy Holdings to rapidly turn a ‘permitting impact assessments’ for the phased Penenome wind project (265MW) into bankable ESIA Summary & Update.
-This avoided pending financing delays and debottlenecked $350 million in financing from the IFC, DFIs and Equator Banks.
-In addition, Prizma developing a corporate-level and IFC-compliant Environmental and Social Management System (ESMS) for InterEnergy, and supported ESG due diligence reviews for numerous acquisition targets in Argentina and Chile.
+Prizma’s seasoned environmental and social experts assisted Goldwind and InterEnergy Holdings to rapidly turn a ‘local permitting impact assessments’ for the phased Penenome wind project (265MW) into bankable ESIA Summary & Update.
+This avoided financing delays and debottlenecked $350 million in financing from the IFC, DFIs and Equator Banks.
+Later on, Prizma was invited by IEH to develop a corporate-level and IFC-compliant Environmental and Social Management System (ESMS), and supported ESG due diligence reviews for about a dozen acquisition or investment targets in Argentina and Chile.

 Bankable E&S Studies for Sonnedix Group’s Atacama Solar PV, Chile